Recent Posts

 - Type 2 diabetes.
 You may be able to control the disease with diet, exercise and oral medications, but eventually, these people will need insulin to treat their condition.

 - Gestational diabetes.
-Gestational diabetes is contracted during pregnancy.
-It affects nearly one in 10 pregnancies.
-Women who have gestational diabetes have a much greater risk of developing type 2 diabetes during their lifetime.
+Gestational diabetes occurs during pregnancy.
+It affects nearly 1 in 10 pregnancies.
+People who have gestational diabetes during pregnancy have a much greater risk of developing Type 2 diabetes during their lifetime.

 Diabetes signs and symptoms